You might be able to pay your car payment with a credit card. But you probably shouldn’t.

 Cash advance

 Functionally speaking, a credit card cash advance works like a debit card.
 You’d go to your bank or an eligible ATM and use your credit card to withdraw cash.
-Then you could deposit these funds into your checking account and apply them to your car payment.
+Then you could deposit these funds into your bank account and apply them to your car payment.

 However, unlike a debit card, you’re borrowing money against your credit limit — so you have to pay this money back.

 A cash advance is akin to a short-term cash loan.
 In most cases, these loans are extremely expensive and start accruing interest immediately at exorbitant rates.
 Don’t be surprised by rates of 18% to 30%.
-And that might not even include the transaction fee, which varies based on the amount of the advance.

 Additionally, your credit limit is not the same as your cash advance limit.
 Credit card issuers normally set cash advance limits much lower than total credit limits.
 So, depending on your card agreement, you might not be able to cover your entire car payment with a cash advance.
 Even if you can, you might have to pay back the cash advance before you can draw against this limit again.